pact-foundation/jest-pact/README.md

 TODO

-- [ ] Currently this will user `$PACT_PROVIDER_URL` for all generated postman collections, add the ability to specify a provider name, and update the url accordingly.
+- [ ] Currently this will use `$PACT_PROVIDER_URL` for all generated postman collections, add the ability to specify a provider name, and update the url accordingly.

 ## Build your own Pact Stub Service for your pacts in Docker